-- i) Only single shot pistol is allowed without any form of magazine or clip.
-The shot must be activated by a mechanical trigger (trigger lever movement).
-Electronical triggers are forbidden but sensors and actuators for activating the emitting of the Laser signal can be used within the pistol - iii) The single shot laser pistol must be loaded by a loading lever, which needs to be operated by the non-shooting hand.
-The loading lever must serve the purpose of loading each (laser) shot.
-The loading lever must be opened mechanically by hand, and with a movement from 0° to a minimum of 35° before the next shot will be enabled. - iii) The weight of the pistol with all accessories must not exceed 1500 grams.
-The minimum weight is 800 grams (tolerance 5%), for Under 17 (YB) Youth competitions 500 grams (tolerance 5%). - iv) The overall size of the complete pistol is limited to dimensions which permit it to be enclosed completely in a rectangular box with inside dimensions of 420mm x 200mm x 50mm.
-A manufacturing tolerance of $\pm$ 1.0mm in the dimensions of the box is permitted.
+mechanically by hand, and with a movement from 0° to a minimum of 35°

+- iv) The overall size of the complete pistol is limited to dimensions which permit it to be enclosed completely in a rectangular box with inside dimensions of 420mm x 200mm x 50mm.
+A manufacturing tolerance of + 1.0mm in the dimensions of the box is permitted.
 The minimum overall size is 20% of the above dimensions (336mm x 160mm x 40mm) with the same tolerance.
 In each axes the size of the pistol must be greater than or equal to the Minimum-Dimension. - v) Only open sights are allowed.
 Optical mirror, telescope, laser-beam, electronic sights, active lights, activated material (other than by ambient light) or electronically projected dot sights are prohibited.
-Any aiming device

-- programmed to activate the firing mechanism or to give an indication to this is prohibited.
+Any aiming device programmed to activate the firing mechanism or to give an indication to this is prohibited.
 No protective covering is permitted on front or rear sights.
-There must be possibility of vertical and horizontal aiming correction. - vi) No part of the grip or accessories may encircle the hand.
+There must be possibility of vertical and horizontal aiming correction.

+- vi) No part of the grip or accessories may encircle the hand.
 The heel rest must extend at an angle not less than 90° to the grip.
 Any upward curvature of the heel and/or thumb rests and/or downward curvature of the side opposite the thumb is prohibited (see figure 2).
 The thumb support must allow the free upward vertical movement of the thumb.
-However, curved surfaces on the grips or frame, including the heel and/or thumb rest (see figures 3 and 4) in the longitudinal direction of the pistol are permitted. - vii) Only one (1) laser cartridge/ module per pistol is allowed. - ix) The laser cartridge must carry the UIPM laser signal of 15.6ms laser signal duration, red colour (635 650nm), +-10nm.
-The Laser Power must be in the range of 2.5mW 3.4mW.
-The barrel time in the range of 6ms and 10ms The technical specifications concerning the UIPM Laser signal (shot signal) are given in details in the UIPM document "Technical Specifications Laser Shooting" and in the current UIPM Homologation documents - The following items can be tested at competitions by the Equipment Control Section: - a) Weight and overall size of pistol. - Whether the used Laser modules comply with the specified max./ min.
+However, curved surfaces on the grips or frame, including the heel and/or thumb rest (see figures 3 and 4) in the longitudinal direction of the pistol are permitted. - vii) Only one (1) laser cartridge/ module per pistol is allowed. - ix) The laser cartridge must carry the UIPM laser signal of 15.6ms laser signal duration, red colour (635 - 650nm), +-10nm.The Laser Power must be in the range of 2.5mW - 3.4mW.
+The barrel time in the range of 6ms and 10ms The technical specifications concerning the UIPM Laser signal (shot signal) are given in details in the UIPM document "Technical Specifications Laser Shooting" and in the current UIPM Homologation documents - x) The following items can be tested at competitions by the Equipment Control Section: - a) Weight and overall size of pistol. - b) Whether the used Laser modules comply with the specified max./ min.
 Laser power. - c) Wavelength of the Laser: 635 to 650nm +/- 10nm; - d) The parameters of the embedded and approved UIPM Laser signal, (also called "short Laser signal"). - e) Beam diameter: max.
 6mm at 10 m distance. - f) The time the laser beam is released from the pistol, after pushing the trigger, must be between 6ms and 10ms. - g) Wire and radio free; - h) After approval for the competition the change of any setting for that competition period is blocked. - xi) Laser security: The used Laser modules comply with Laser class 1 (EN 60825-1:2014/IEC 60825-1:2014, and all updates) in view of the UIPM Laser signal 15.6.
 The providers are responsible to provide a certificate for each type of the Laser modules they have embedded in their pistols and cartridges intended for the use in Modern Pentathlon.